virtual-labs/exp-arma-process-iitd/experiment/theory.md

 <h3>Noise Variance</h3>

 <p>
-Once the AR coefficients are estimated, the driving noise variance is given by:
+Once the AR coefficients are estimated, the variance prediction error is given by:
 </p>

 <p style="text-align:center;">